guilherme-pereira/QTLpoly/docs/2-tetraploid_example.md

 Remember, in this case, one should not sum adjusted $R^2$ from the same trait, as each was obtained from a single-QTL model.

-Finally, one may want to plot the profiles and compare with the [plot profiles] from REMIM:
+Finally, one may want to plot the profiles and compare with the profiles from REMIM:

 ```r